int

 Moreover, the rules are as close to the traditional Texas hold'em as possible.
 The gameplay consists of several stages with the opportunity to raise or check.
 Bonus bets are not available.
 We recommend that you should test Heads Up from Betsoft.

-TXS Hold'em Professional Series (NetEnt)
+TXS Hold'em Professional Series by NetEnt

-The rules for this development of the famous brand slightly differ from the traditional Casino Hold'em, but they successfully simulate the original Hold'em Poker, because it offers a system that allows increases bets at different stages.
+The rules for TXS Hold'em Professional Series slightly differ from the traditional Casino Hold'em.
+Still, they successfully simulate the original Hold'em Poker because it offers a system that allows increased bets at different stages.

 Casino Texas Hold'em

-Texas Hold'em Bonus (Nextgen)
+Texas Hold'em Bonus by Nextgen

 Casino Hold'em Poker

-3 Card Hold'em (Felt)
+3 Card Hold'em by Felt

 Casino Hold'em Poker